carbon-design-system/carbon-preprocess-svelte/README.md

    * Set to `false` to disable verbose logging.
    * @default true
    */
-  verbose?: boolean;
+  verbose: false,

   /**
    * By default, pre-compiled Carbon StyleSheets ship `@font-face` rules
    * for all available IBM Plex fonts, many of which are not actually
    * used in Carbon Svelte components.
    *
-   * The recommended optimization is to only preserve:
+   * The default behavior is to preserve the following IBM Plex fonts:
    * - IBM Plex Sans (300/400/600-weight and normal-font-style rules)
    * - IBM Plex Mono (400-weight and normal-font-style rules)
    *